H-E-L-P/dmu_products/dmu26/dmu26_XID+MIPS_AKARI-NEP/README.md

 ```
 This python script will iterate over every folder and submit the job:
 qsub -t 1-$n_hier_tiles -q seb_node.q XID_plus_hier.sh
-where $n_hier_tiles is the number of hierarchical tiles for each SEIP-Map red from the file [large_tiles.csv].
+where $n_hier_tiles is the number of hierarchical tiles for each SEIP-Map read from the file [large_tiles.csv].

 Then fit all tiles, where $n_tiles is the number of main tiles.
 ```bash